-Sweden can show the highest telephone penetration in the world (earth bound and mobile), and it is natural to expect a continued fast increase of net access in this country.
+Sweden can show the highest telephone penetration in the world (earth-bound and mobile), and it is natural to expect a continued fast increase of net access in this country.
 The technological prerequisites are positive.
-There is availability based on efficient producer competition on most parts of the data communication markets.
+There is availability based on efficient producer competition in most parts of the data communications market.
 Prices for personal computers and TV network devices are decreasing rapidly.
 Technology is available.

-During the 1990s, extensive public databases with local municipality as well as central authority information have been built up in Sweden - as in many other countries.
+During the 1990s, extensive public databases with local municipality as well as central authority information were built up in Sweden - as in many other countries.
 Increasingly advanced network search engines are being tried out, to facilitate citizen access to many types of public service.
 However, many citizens express that it still must be made easier to use these systems, and to participate.
-Research projects are theoretically analyzing wide-spread access to public services, with focus on online political contacts.
-Up til 1999, few such empirical experiments have been carried out, however.
+Research projects are theoretically analysing widespread access to public services, with focus on online political contacts.
+Up until 1999, few such empirical experiments had been carried out, however.

-Summing up, Swedish citizens' bureaux, democracy centers, public terminal systems, and the online PC at home, define a scale, a ladder.
+Summing up, Swedish citizens' bureaux, democracy centres, public terminal systems, and the online PC at home, define a scale, a ladder.
 The steps on this participatory ladder follow a natural line of development.
 We are facing a social activity that may take time.

-The first step on this democratic ladder concerns how to further access to public information.
-The second step concerns to invite the citizens to participate.
+The first step on this democratic ladder concerns how to provide further access to public information.
+The second step concerns inviting the citizens to participate.
 How?
-To start with, to send citizen data, facts and questions, by e-mail, or to use online bulleting boards.
-It may be motivated to use the word "invite" here, it may be that the citizens will appreciate some kind of exceptionally friendly system interface, in order to accept to participate regularily.
+To start with, by sending a citizen data, facts and questions, by e-mail, or by the use of online bulletin boards.
+We are motivated to use the word "invite" here, because it may be that the citizens will appreciate some kind of exceptionally friendly system interface in order to accept to participate regularly.
 Will an economical or social public asset of some kind be needed?